ofr1tz/RepData_PeerAssessment1/PA1_template.md

 ## Loading packages

-Let's load the tidyverse package for smoother data transformation and visualisation!
+Let's load tidyverse and lubridate for data transformation, visualisation and time processing.

 ```r